rmanalan/iodocs/README.md

 8. "HTTPMethod" key value can be either GET, POST, DELETE or PUT (all caps)

-9. "URI" key value is the path to the method that is appended to the *baseURL* and the public/private path.
+9. "URI" key value is the path to the method that is appended to the *host* and the public/private path.

 10. "RequiresOAuth" key value is either Y or N. If Y, the *privatePath* is used from the top-level config.
 If N, the *publicPath* is used from the top-level config.